UMGW 75x33x18 [M10] GW / N38

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.
+- Wide application in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: